-Based on its evaluation of these factors, the Committee believes that Mr. Kresa and Northrop senior management are strengthening the company's outlook for long-term profitable growth.
+Based on its evaluation of these factors, the Committee believes that Mr. Kresa and Northrop senior management are strengthening the Company's outlook for long-term profitable growth.
 The Committee further believes that the compensation policies, plans and programs it has implemented are motivating achievement of objectives which are crucial to the welfare of the Company and its shareholders.

-Following review of competitive compensation reports and Mr. Kresa's performance and current compensation, the Committee granted Mr. Kresa an incentive compensation award to recognize his 1993 performance.
-Following its review of the total value of his incentive stock holdings (i.e., grants of stock and stock options under present and previous Long-Term Incentive Plans) and considering competitive market long-term incentive practices, the Committee also granted Mr. Kresa a long-term incentive award to both reward and motivate his continuing contributions to the future prosperity of the Company.
+Based upon the median range of competitive market bonus practice, derived from sources cited in the Competitive Compensation Information section of this report and Mr. Kresa's performance, as outlined in this section, and taking into consideration Mr. Kresa's base salary, the Committee granted Mr. Kresa an incentive compensation award to recognize his 1993 performance.
+Following its review of the total value of his incentive stock holdings (i.e., grants of stock and stock options under present and previous Long-Term Incentive Plans) and considering competitive market long-term incentive practices, as discussed in the Long-Term Incentive Compensation section of this report, the Committee also granted Mr. Kresa a long-term incentive award to both reward and motivate his continuing contributions to the future prosperity of the Company.
 Considering Mr. Kresa's performance and also that his base salary was not adjusted in 1992, the Committee adjusted his base salary effective March 1, 1993.
 The Summary Compensation Table on page 17 contains information detailing these actions.